 The unaudited pro forma condensed consolidated statements of operations exclude certain non-recurring charges that have been or will be incurred in connection with the Transactions, including certain expenses related to the Transactions, including financing and professional fees of both Mercury and the Carve-Out Business.
-These expenses are expected to total approximately \$17.2 million.
+These expenses are expected to total approximately \$16.8 million.

-The unaudited pro forma data should be read in conjunction with the information contained in "Capitalization," "Selected Historical Financial Data of the Company," and "Selected Historical Financial Data of the Carve-Out Business" included herein and "Management's Discussion and Analysis of Financial Condition and Results of Operations of Mercury," and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Carve-Out Business" incorporated by reference herein, the historical consolidated financial statements of Mercury included in its Annual Report on Form 10-K for the fiscal year ended June 30, 2015 and incorporated by reference herein, the historical unaudited consolidated financial statements of Mercury included in its Quarterly Report on Form 10-Q for the quarterly period ended December 31, 2015 and incorporated by reference herein, the historical audited consolidated financial statements of the Carve-Out Business for the fiscal years ended September 27, 2015, September 28, 2014 and September 29, 2013 and incorporated by reference herein, and the historical unaudited condensed consolidated financial statements of the Carve-Out Business for the three months ended January 3, 2016 and December 28, 2014, incorporated by reference herein.
+The unaudited pro forma data should be read in conjunction with the information contained in "Capitalization," "Selected Historical Financial Data of the Company," and "Selected Historical Financial Data of the Carve-Out Business" included herein and "Management's Discussion and Analysis of Financial Condition and Results of Operations of Mercury," and "Management's Discussion and Analysis of Financial Condition and Results of Operations of Mercury," and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Carve-Out Business" incorporated by reference herein, the historical consolidated financial statements of Mercury included in its Annual Report on Form 10-K for the fiscal year ended June 30, 2015 and incorporated by reference herein, the historical unaudited consolidated financial statements of Mercury included in its Quarterly Report on Form 10-Q for the quarterly period ended December 31, 2015 and incorporated by reference herein, the historical unaudited financial statements of the Carve-Out Business for the fiscal years ended September 27, 2015, September 28, 2014 and September 29, 2013 and incorporated by reference herein, and the historical unaudited consolidated financial statements of the Carve-Out Business for the three months ended January 3, 2016 and December 28, 2014, incorporated by reference herein.